Luna (Polish singer)

-Luna Wielgomas (/pl/; born Aleksandra Katarzyna Wielgomas, 28 August 1999), known professionally as Luna (stylised in all caps), is a Polish singer and songwriter.
-She represented Poland in the Eurovision Song Contest 2024 with the song "The Tower".
+Luna Wielgomas (/pl/; born Aleksandra Katarzyna Wielgomas, 28 August 1999), known mononymously as Luna (stylised in all caps), is a Polish singer and songwriter.

 Early life and education

 Wielgomas was born on 28 August 1999 in Warsaw.
 She has three brothers and is a daughter of entrepreneur Andrzej Wielgomas.
 Her family manages Polish food processing family-owned company Dawtona.
-She studied at the "Tadeusz Baird" National Music School in Grodzisk Mazowiecki, taking violin classes.
+She studied at the Tadeusz Baird's "National Music School" in Grodzisk Mazowiecki, taking violin classes.

 From 2015 to 2018, she attended a course in legal and political sciences.
-In 2018, she began studying at the University of Warsaw.
+In 2018, she began studying academic course artes liberales at the University of Warsaw.

 Music career

 Beginnings

 In 2010, Wielgomas joined the Artos Children's Choir at the Grand Theatre in Warsaw, where she studied singing with Danuta Chmurska and performed in operas.

 2018–2019: Early Years

 In 2018, Wielgomas established cooperation with the Kayax label as part of the "My Name Is New" project.
 It was then that she recorded her debut song titled "Na wzgórzach niepokoju".
 Released via Kayax on 19 September 2018, the single was composed by Marcin Nierubiec with lyrics by Wielgomas.
 The song was played on Polskie Radio Program III.
 In May 2019, Wielgomas performed in Jaga Hupało's studio during the Long Night of Museums.
-In June, she released the single "Zastyga".
+In June, she released the single "Zastyga" (English: Freezes).
 A month later, she played at the Naturalnie Mazury Festival.
 In August 2019, she performed at the Pol'n'Rock Festival.